Pascal-Bernard/beans_sentiment_analysis/README.md

 weighted avg       1.00      1.00      1.00       300

------------------ Custom Model Confusion Matrix: ----------------
-[[ 99   0   0]
+----------------- Custom SKLearn Model Confusion Matrix: ---------------- [[ 99   0   0]
  [  0  98   0]
  [  0   0 103]]
  ```

 These results are a classic ML case of "good news, bad news".
-The good news is that the 100% accuracy and perfect confusion matrix show the model successfully learned the patterns in your synthetic data.
-However, this is also the bad news, as it is a strong sign of overfitting.
+The good news is that the 100% accuracy with a perfect confusion matrix that shows the model successfully learned the patterns in your synthetic data...
+However, this is also the bad news, as it is a strong and obvious sign of overfitting.
 The model has likely memorized the specific examples rather than learning how to generalize, meaning it would perform poorly on more varied, real-world text...

-Given the perfect - but therefore overfitted - the results from our first run, it's would relevant to try building another to confirm the overfittig.
-If by any luck we get a slightly different output it would provide valuable insight into the model's stability and its ability to generalize, or at least how badly it's memorizing the data.
+Given the perfect - but therefore overfitted - the results from our first run, it's would relevant to try building another model to confirm the overfitting.
+If, by any luck, we get a slightly different output it would provide valuable insight into the model's stability and its ability to generalize, or at least how badly it's memorizing the data.
 This will help us confirm if the overfitting is a one-time fluke or a consistent behavior of the model on this specific dataset.

 NOTE : This second test is just for the sake of the test, because it is already quite clear why we have this overfitting..